Chemical potential in active systems: predicting phase equilibrium from bulk equations of state?: Results

-Case (i) concerns a three-dimensional active ideal gas (with $V(r)=0$) at Peclet number Pe $=v_0/\sigma D_r=0$ (passive), 1, 3, 5, in the external potential $\beta V_e(z)= (z/\sigma)^2$ for $z<0$ and $V_e(z)=0$ for $z>0$, where the diameter $\sigma=\sqrt{3D_t/D_r}$ is the unit of length satisfying the Stokes-Einstein relation for spheres.
-For large, but finite $z=z_b\gtrsim 3 \sigma$, the active fluid reaches a bulk state with density $\rho_b=\rho(z_b)$, and the normal pressure reduces to the bulk pressure $P_b=P_N(z_b)= k_BT \rho_b$.
-In Fig. 1, we show the profiles $\rho(z)$ and $m_z(z)/\rho(z)$.
-We observe that the particles penetrate more into the wall at higher Pe resulting into a more extended $\rho(z)$ and a negative $m_z(z)$, corresponding to particles oriented towards the wall, whereas $m_z(z)=0$ in the bulk.
-Fig. 1 also shows $V_{\textrm{ swim}}(z)$ as obtained from Eq. (\ref{vswim}) and $\mu(z)$ from Eq. (\ref{chempot1}), the latter indeed being constant within our statistical accuracy of $\sim 0.1 k_BT$.
-Clearly, for $\mu$ to be constant it is crucial that $V_{\textrm{ swim}}(z)$, which is attractive consistent with the extended density profile close to the wall, is included in Eq.(\ref{chempot1}); ignoring this contribution of $10-30 k_BT$ would {\em not} have yielded a constant chemical potential in the stationary state.
-Apart from the excellent agreement between the calculations and the simulations, we also note that although the chemical potential was constructed to be a spatially constant within the Fokker-Planck formalism combined with the body-force interpretation of the polarization, it is comforting to see that the BD simulations confirm this.
+We first consider a three-dimensional active ideal gas (with $V(r)=0$) at P\'eclet number Pe $=v_0/\sigma D_r=0$ (passive), 1, 3, 5, in the external potential $\beta V_e(z)= (z/\sigma)^2$ for $z<0$ and $V_e(z)=0$ for $z>0$, where the unit of length $\sigma=\sqrt{3D_t/D_r}$ is chosen to be the particle diameter so that the Stokes-Einstein relation for spheres in three dimensions is satisfied.
+Note that Pe can also be perceived as the ratio of the persistence length $v_0/D_r$ and the particle diameter\cite{takatori2014swim}.
+For large but finite $z=z_b \gtrsim 3\sigma$, the active fluid reaches a bulk state with bulk density $\rho_b=\rho(z_b)$, and the normal pressure reduces to the bulk pressure $P_b=P_N(z_b)= \rho_bk_BT$.
+In Fig.~\ref{fig1}(a) and (b) we show the time-averaged density profiles $\rho(z)$ and orientation profiles $m_z(z)/\rho(z)$, respectively.
+We observe that the particles penetrate deeper into the wall at higher Pe resulting into a more extended $\rho(z)$ within the wall accompanied by a small adsorption (that was found in Ref.\cite{Yan2015} as well) close to $z=0$.
+In Fig.~\ref{fig1}(b) we see no average polarization outside or inside the wall for the passive case.
+At finite Pe, however, Fig.~\ref{fig1}(b) shows that the average orientation is zero in the bulk where $V_e(z)=0$ and negative within the wall, corresponding to particles oriented towards the wall.
+Fig.~\ref{fig1}(c) and (d) show $V_{\mathrm{swim}}(z)$ and $\mu(z)$ as obtained from Eq.~(\ref{vswim}) and (\ref{chempot1}), respectively.
+We find that $\mu(z)$ is indeed constant within our statistical accuracy of $\sim 0.1 k_BT$.
+Clearly, for $\mu(z)$ to be constant it is crucial that $V_{\mathrm{swim}}(z)$, which is attractive towards the wall consistent with the polarization and extended density profile close to the wall, is included in Eq.~(\ref{chempot1}); ignoring this contribution of $10-30 k_BT$ would {\em not} have yielded a spatially constant chemical potential in the stationary state.
+Although $\mu(z)$ was constructed to be spatially constant within the Fokker-Planck formalism, a confirmation from the simulations serves as a useful validation.